-Dr. Frank Cammisa, Chief of the Spine Service at Hospital for Special Surgery, specializes in the surgical treatment of spinal disorders.
+Dr. Frank Cammisa, Chief Emeritus of HSS Spine at Hospital for Special Surgery, specializes in the surgical treatment of spinal disorders.
 His areas of expertise include minimally invasive spinal surgery, computer-assisted spinal surgery, microsurgery, athletic spinal injuries and motion-preserving procedures, including artificial disc replacement.

 In surveys of his peers, Dr. Cammisa is consistently named as one of the best doctors in his field.
 He is listed among a select group of surgeons in New York magazine’s “Best Doctors” issue year after year.
 He is also named in the Castle Connolly Medical Guide, How To Find The Best Doctors in New York and is among the physicians named as America’s Top Doctors.